masherator/omi-hugo/content/classes/learn-kimbop.md

 +++
 date = "2016-07-12T00:53:01-04:00"
-name = ""
-summary = "This is the summary" tags = ["x", "y"] title = "Learn How to Make Kimbop - Asian Dumpling Stew"
+title = "Learn How to Make Kimbop - Asian Dumpling Stew" summary = "This is the summary" classdate = "2016-08-30" classtime = "6:30 PM" cost = "$30 / person"
+imageid = "IgARJXgeF0OV9au0TmKGvA"
+tags = ""
 +++

-## You must first ask yourself, do you know how NOT to cook?
+We have just started offering classes here at the store.

+During this class we will learn:

+- Kimbop
+- Cuttlefish
+- And Kimchi

+Bring an adventerous spirit, an appetite and your questions.

+Call the store to make reservations.